lfcipriani/cheatorious/README.md

 * Create aliases to save typings in the cheatsheets you use more
 * Sync your cheatsheets with Dropbox by creating a symlink for the `~/.cheatorious` folder

+## Known Issues ##

+* DTerm don't set LANG environment variable, so there may be some errors when using a cheatsheet that include special characters.

 ## TODO ##

 * standalone script generation (works indenpendently of cheatorious being installed or not)